MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 In the case of projects not connected to a contract, the legacy rules to use project for dimensions will apply.

 ### Feature considerations and limitations

 As of the 10.0.30 preview release, the following documents are not considered in the feature and will continue the legacy behavior:

 - Expense reports submitted from Dynamics 365 Finance and Operations.
 - Purchase requests, purchase orders, and vendor invoices submitted from Finance and Operations.

-Revenue Recognition will follow the dimensions where fee journals are enabled.
-In a simple fixed price project with a single contract line dimensions can correctly default form the contract.
+- Revenue Recognition will follow the dimensions where fee journals are enabled.
+In a simple fixed price project with a single contract line dimensions can correctly default from the contract.
 However if a more complicated scenario is used with a time and material contract line for fees, the dimensions will default from the time and material line used for fees currently.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]